 The \emph{ultrafilter number}~$\fru$ is the least size of a subset {of $[\omega]^{\omega}$} with upward closure a nonprincipal ultrafilter on $\omega$.
-We note that one cannot in general require here that the subset is linearly ordered by~$\subseteq^*$.
-Recall that an ultrafilter~$F$ on~$\omega$ is a $P$-point if for each partition $\seq {C_n}$ of~$\omega$ such that $C_n \not \in F$ for each~$n$, there is $A \in F$ such that $C_n \cap A$ is finite for each~$n$.
+We note that one cannot in general require here that the subset is linearly ordered by~$\subseteq^*$: Recall that an ultrafilter~$F$ on~$\omega$ is a $P$-point if for each partition $\seq {C_n}$ of~$\omega$ such that $C_n \not \in F$ for each~$n$, there is $A \in F$ such that $C_n \cap A$ is finite for each~$n$.
 An ultrafilter with a linear base is a $P$-point.
-Shelah (see Wimmers~\cite{Wimmers:82}) has shown that the non-existence of $P$-points is consistent with ZFC, so it is consistent that a version of~$\fru$ relying on linear bases would be undefined.
+Shelah (see Wimmers~\cite{Wimmers:82}) has shown that it is consistent with ZFC that there are no $P$-points.
+So it is consistent with ZFC that the version of~$\fru$ relying on linear bases would be undefined.

 The \emph{tower number}~$\mathfrak t$ is the minimum size of a subset of {$[\omega]^\omega$ that is linearly ordered by~$\subseteq^*$} and cannot be extended by adding a new element below all given elements.
 To~define the \emph{pseudointersection number}~$\mathfrak p$, the requirement in the definition of towers that the sets in the class be linearly ordered under $\sub^*$ is weakened to requiring that every finite subset of the class has an infinite intersection.
 So, trivially, $\mathfrak p \le \mathfrak t$.
 In celebrated work, Malliaris and Shelah~\cite{Malliaris.Shelah:13} showed (in ZFC) that $\mathfrak p = \mathfrak t$ (see also~\cite{Soukup:18}).
 It is not hard to see that ZFC proves $\mathfrak t \le \fru $.
 It is consistent that $\mathfrak t < \fru $ (see~\cite{Blass:10} for both statements).